 Henry’s experience to date has included:

-Henry is often instructed to advise on matters related to sanctions and anti-money laundering regimes in the UK, US, EU and certain Crown Dependencies.
+Henry is routinely instructed to advise on contentious and non-contentious matters related to sanctions and anti-money laundering regimes in the UK, US, EU and certain Crown Dependencies.

-Generally, this advice has been for private entities on commercial matters as to the structuring and permissibility of corporate and commercial proposals, as well as the development of compliance measures.
-He also increasingly advises entities considering litigation on sanctions related matters.
+Generally, this advice has been for private entities on commercial matters including as to the structuring and permissibility of corporate and commercial proposals, the development of compliance measures.
+He also increasingly advises entities considering litigation on sanctions related matters, including by way of domestic and overseas arbitration procedures and through the procurement of anti-suit injunctions and related interim relief.

 Henry also acts in regulatory and criminal enforcement matters on behalf of regulators and investigated parties.